Links on Android Authority may earn us a commission. Learn more.

 Of course, the greater your budget, the more features you’re afforded.
 These perks range from advanced audio engineering, and thus better sound quality, software features with regular, substantial updates, hardware accessories, and more.
 It’s important to understand your specific needs before diving into the world of true wireless products.

 Why you should trust SoundGuys

-SoundGuys.com is our sister site that focuses solely on all things audio.
+SoundGuys is our sister site that focuses solely on all things audio.
 The team has a diversified understanding of audio and respects that certain aspects are objective and quantifiable without disregarding the importance of subjective enjoyment.
-When it comes to consumer audio, SoundGuys strives to cut through the muck, granting readers more time to enjoy their music.
-Ultimately, the team hopes to educate readers with each post and pique the interest of fellow audio geeks.
+SoundGuys strives to cut through the muck when it comes to consumer audio, granting readers more time to enjoy their music.
+Ultimately, the team hopes to educate readers with each post and pique fellow audio geeks’ interest.

 Frequently asked questions about true wireless workout earbuds

 The reason we did not include the Sennheiser Momentum True Wireless 2 earbuds is because they do not fulfill some of our criteria, namely affordability, for workout earbuds as well as some of the earbuds on this list.